 1971 - Videla is promoted to brigadier-general and appointed head of the Military College.

-1973 - On 11 March general elections are held for the first time in 10 years.
+1973 - General elections are held for the first time in 10 years on 11 March.
 While the Peronistas are allowed to stand, Perón himself is prevented from running.
 However, his stand-in, Dr Hector Campora, wins the presidential vote, while his supporters gain strong majorities in both houses of parliament.

-In June, Perón returns to Buenos Aires.
+Perón returns to Buenos Aires in June.
 His arrival at Ezeiza international airport sparks a riot that results in 400 deaths.
 Campora resigns the following month.

 After Campora resigns a new election for the presidency is held.
 Perón wins this election with more than 60% of the vote, returning as president in October.
 His third wife, Maria Estela Isabel Martinez de Perón, is vice president.